 The four-lined wrasse (Pseudocheilinus tetrataenia) is a smaller species, which does better in a less belligerent tank but may act aggressively toward more peaceful wrasses and other small fish.
 Given the right cover, it will spend a lot of its time hiding and foraging for small snails, worms, and crustacean in live rock.Continue to 28 of 29 below.

 Widespread, but uncommon, the elegant wrasse is shy at first.
 It can eventually warm up to you.
 The elegant wrasse should be fed a diet of meaty foods, including mysid shrimp, finely chopped seafood, and enriched frozen foods.
 It should be fed twice per day.

 Like most wrasses, the elegant wrasse likes to burrow under the sand or substrate in your tank as a means of sleeping and protection.
 Keep the sand clean for them.
 Wrasses can pick up internal and external bacterial diseases easily.Continue to 29 of 29 below.

 Ornate Wrasse (Christmas Wrasse)

 As with most wrasses, the ornate wrasse buries itself in the sand when frightened or while sleeping at night for protection.
 Distinctive for their stunning coloration, the beautifully ornamented Christmas wrasse from Fiji is also known in the hobby trade as the red-lined or biocellate wrasse.
-Is a non-aggressive species that is compatible with other fishes and is safe with corals, but can be a threat to fan worms, small hermit crabs, snails, and ornamental shrimp.
+It is a non-aggressive species that is compatible with other fish and is safe with corals but can be a threat to fan worms, small hermit crabs, snails, and ornamental shrimp.